Subscribe now and instantly hell yes!

 Despite the organizers do not state it on the website, it is fairly obvious that they are positioning themselves as a TED prosecution.
 If in fact TED's motto is "Ideas Worth Spreading", 99U seeks 'perspiration' or idea execution.

-99U organizers fully embraced such feeling turning it in an event that takes TED a step further.
+99U organizers fully embraced such feeling turning it into an event that takes TED a step further.

 Where: NYC, NY, USA.